Hair Transplant Training

 FUE takes singular or small clusters of follicles from an area of strong healthy hair which is then prepared for transplant in the balding area.
 This process requires superb skills by the surgeon and can even be conducted by doctor-directed robotics technology.

-What people are finding so good about these two ways of hair restoration is that the hair follicles behave as they would have in their previous location.
+What both practitioners and patients are finding so effective about these two ways of hair restoration is that the hair follicles behave as they would have in their previous location.
 This means that the results are long lasting and they may not experience repeated hair loss in the recovered area until they become very old or their genetic chances are complete and rapid balding at a young age.

 Why MATA

-At Medical and Aesthetics Training, we can train you in both FUE and FUT procedures.
+At Medical and Aesthetics Training (MATA), we will train you in the theory behind both FUE and FUT procedures with practical hands on experience in FUE.
 Our training standards and government-aligned courses are designed to educate and equip you with all elements of practicing in this field of aesthetics.
-As a healthcare professional your qualifications, experience and skills are perfectly suited to expanding your portfolio of services.
+As a healthcare professional your qualifications, experience and skills are perfectly suited to learning and running a successful hair transplant practice.
 At MATA we understand this and wish to match your current expertise with commercial opportunities via reliable, gold-standard training programmes.
+Our hair transplant training is a unique, standalone training course and has been designed to compliment our wider programme of training and Ofqual regulated qualifications we have been offering since 2015.

 Who is the Course for?

-All healthcare professionals trained and qualified to Level 6 in a medical degree are ideal candidates for the FUT and FUE courses, however initially the course to GMC registered doctors only.
+All healthcare professionals trained and qualified to Level 6 in a medical degree are ideal candidates for the course and in order to be eligible for module two you must be a GMC registered doctor currently.

 Career